 When correctly recycled in the waste stream, your discarded plastic-based EPS packaging will most likely find a new lease of life as another product.
 Once sent off to recycling facilities, first, the product is ground up, and then the air is usually removed with heat and friction.

-From here, a large variety of new uses emerge for the recycled material.
+From here, a large variety of new uses emerge for recycled material.
 From building insulation to creating plastic alternatives to wooden benches and even decking.
 The good news, of course, is that when manufacturers use recycled materials to create these new goods, no new raw material is required to consume our finite resources.

 Recycling polystyrene is a choice that has a positive impact on the planet.
 Whereas it is not without its issues and may seem like an effort, the more we reuse and recycle, the better for the planet.
-Companies and their customers both have roles to play to bring out these benefits.
+Companies and their customers have roles to play in bringing these benefits.
 Recycling polystyrene may not be the easiest thing, but it does make a difference.

 Samuel Abalansa et al. (2020) The marine plastic litter issue: a social-economic analysis